vanjohnson879/frontline-cloud-doc/content/tutorials/bundle/index.md

 ## Generate the artifact

-Run the `artifact.bat` or `artifact.sh` file, Gatling will start creating our first artifact!
+Run the `artifact.bat` or `artifact.sh` file, Gatling will start creating your first artifact!

 ## Upload the artifact to FrontLine